-With the start of CRUSADER they moved to Fort Maddalena on the frontier on 22 November and to Tobruk on 11 December.
+With the start of CRUSADER they moved to Fort Maddalena on the frontier on 22 November to support air superiority operations over the battlefield, and then on to Tobruk on 11 December after the retreat of Axis forces.
 A short section in the official wartime account of the Fleet Air Arm published by the Ministry of Information in 1943 deals with the desert squadrons of the FAA (see also here).
 The Squadron operated under RAF Wings 264, 269 and 234 until disbanded in February 1942.

 Convoy protection operations were supported by No. 815 Squadron FAA with 6 Fairey Albacores and 6 A.S.V.
 Fairey Swordfish (according to the official history A.S.V. was fitted in early December – this was an early form of air-ground radar used to detect ships).
 The squadron operated from Sidi Barrani on A/S (anti-submarine) patrols and A/S escort duties for convoys.

 Formation of Fleet Air Arm Fairey Albacores over Malta, GC.
 (IWM A16151)